Sparky338/expeditors_assessment/README.md

 # Developer in Test Programming Assessment

 ## Running the script
+If you just want the script to run to get the sorted data, click the `script.exe` in the folder that contains this document.
+This will read the `Expeditor_Data.txt` and create a few new files, including the `sorted_data.txt`, which provides the output specified in the below **Additional Expectations** and **Output Format** sections.

-If you have Python already installed, navigate to the `script.py` file in your preferred IDE.
+If you have Python already installed and wish to skip opening an executable, navigate to the `script.py` file in your preferred IDE.
 In the terminal, use the command `python3 script.py`.
-This will run the script, creating a SQLite3 database, SQL table that it will perform queries on, and will make a new text document, `sorted_data.txt`, that will follow the below Additional Expectations and Output Format requirements.
+This will run the script, creating a SQLite3 database, SQL table that it will perform queries on, and will make a new text document, `sorted_data.txt`, which provides the output specified in the below **Additional Expectations** and **Output Format** sections.

 ## Assessment Requirements